hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 can't die now it wouldn't do

 suck my blood
-come and do it don't be shy
+come on do it don't be shy
 cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please